-A thought last night bounced from one thing to another, and before I knew it I had asked myself: What would I rather be, a poor writer or a wealthy entrepreneur, with the understanding for argument’s sake that I won’t do any creative work as the latter?
+Last night a thought bounced from one thing to another, and before I knew it I had asked myself: What would I rather be, a poor writer or a wealthy entrepreneur?
+The understanding was for argument’s sake that I won’t do any creative work as an entrepreneur.

 It was a tough question.